The situation in Puerto Rico continues to deteriorate.

 If you suffered losses investing in a U.S. based municipal bond fund or a direct investment in a Puerto Rico municipal bond and would like to know your litigation options, please call The White Law Group’s Chicago office at 312/238-9650 for a free consultation.

-The White Law Group is a national securities fraud, securities arbitration, and investor protection law firm with offices in Chicago, Illinois and Vero Beach, Florida.
-For more information on The White Law Group, visit http://www.whitesecuritieslaw.com.
+The White Law Group, LLC is a national securities fraud, securities arbitration, investor protection, and securities regulation/compliance law firm with offices in Chicago, Illinois and Franklin, Tennessee.
+For more information on The White Law Group, visit https://www.whitesecuritieslaw.com.